zphixon/flw/README.md

 Execute flw with the following:

 ```
-wew -m 2097152 | /path/to/flw
+wew -m 2097152 | /path/to/flw > /tmp/flw.log &
 ```

-You should put this line in your .xsession/.xinitrc to start flw when your WM starts.
+You should put this line in your .xsession/.xinitrc to start flw when your WM starts. **flw no longer requires microlight to be installed**